Estimated reading time: 5 minutes

 Criminal Defense for Non-Citizens

 Can they deport Permanent Resident for a conviction?
 Yes.
 So even if you are a Permanent Resident, a criminal charge can result in Removal or Deportation.
 Do not let this happen to you.
-The best way to prevent criminal-law related immigration consequences is to avoid the triggering criminal conviction, first.
+The best way to prevent criminal-law related immigration consequences is to prevent the triggering criminal conviction.

 And Attorney Thomas Gallagher teaches other lawyers how to avoid immigration law problems by defending the criminal case.
 For example, he recommends that clients also consult an immigration lawyer.
 And that helps Attorney Thomas Gallagher prevent immigration problems by managing the criminal case accordingly.

 So the criminal lawyer must have a working knowledge of immigration law and consequences.
-And he can to work with a client’s immigration lawyer as well.
+And he should work with the client’s immigration lawyer as well.
 This double approach helps us achieve the best possible outcome.

 When a criminal case triggers an immigration law problem, the worst is “Removal.”
 Also called “Deportation,” removal from the United States is a severe penalty.

-The two most common federal grounds for Removal due to criminal conviction are:
+The common federal grounds for Removal due to criminal conviction are:

 “Conviction” trap: immigration consequences